Improving Place Recognition Using Dynamic Object Detection: Evaluation

 Table \ref{table:synthiaSummaryTable} shows a comparison of the results obtained by the original \emph{(BoBW)} approach and the proposed extended approach using dynamic objects to improve the place representation \emph{(BoBW + DO)}.
-This table shows how taking into account information about dynamic objects improves the recognition results in all the configurations in which the \emph{BoBW}-only recognition accuracy is more than about 30\%.
+This table shows how taking into account information about dynamic objects improves recognition results in all configurations in which the \emph{BoBW}-only recognition accuracy is more than about 30\%.
 When we further limit our analysis to those images with a minimum level of coverage by dynamic objects (10\%, 20\% and 30\%), our proposed approach performs much better than \emph{BoBW}-only approach as the percentage of dynamic objects in the images increases.
 The table shows only a subset of the results, with \emph{YOLO}'s confidence set to 0.20.
-Additional details are available in \cite{MyThesis} and on a website that we have created to share our progress and additional findings \footnote{www.assistiverobot.org/dynamicObjects}.
-Figure \ref{fig:synthiaSummary} shows a visualization of the results in which it is clear that in most configurations, as the percentage of the area of the image that is covered by dynamic objects increases, the performance of our approach yields better place recognition than the \emph{Bags of Binary Words} approach without incorporating dynamic object detection.
+Additional details are available in \cite{MyThesis}.
+Figure \ref{fig:synthiaSummary} shows that in most configurations, as the percentage of the area of the image that is covered by dynamic objects increases, the performance of our approach yields better place recognition than the \emph{Bags of Binary Words} approach without incorporating dynamic object detection.
 These improvements confirm the significance of our approach: incorporating high level information about dynamic objects improves the performance of existing place recognition algorithms in environments highly populated by dynamic objects.
 The place recognition accuracy improves significantly for images with a greater percentage of the area covered by dynamic objects.
-For instance, as shown in table \ref{table:synthiaSummaryTable}, when using 2000 ORB features, and geometric verification at level 1, the proposed approach produces an improvement of 43.12\% on the place recognition accuracy on images with more than 10\% of the image area covered by dynamic objects.
-Interestingly, the place recognition accuracy for images with more than 20\% of their area covered by dynamic objects increases by 55.75\%, and when taking into account only images with more than 30\% of their area covered by dynamic objects, the improvement on place recognition increases to 62.22\%.
+For instance, as shown in table \ref{table:synthiaSummaryTable}, when using 2000 ORB features, and geometric verification at level 1, the proposed approach yields a place recognition accuracy improvement of 43.12\% on images more than 10\% covered by dynamic objects.
+As more of the image is occupied by dynamic objects, the accuracy improvements increase: for images with more than 20\% dynamic object coverage, accuracy improves by 55.75\%, and if coverage is more than 30\%, the improvement increases to 62.22\%.